 This post contains affliate links.
-See ouraffiliate policy for more information.
+See our affiliate policy

 When travelling to Iceland, one typically thinks of visiting Reykjavik, the Golden Circle, or Kirkjufell, all on the western side of the island.
 However, on the eastern side of the island, where tourists more rarely travel, is an amazing small town called Myvatn that is well worth the journey.
 We visited Myvatn in winter while doing a road trip around Ring Road in Iceland and it was one of the highlights of the trip.

 Myvatn is both the name of the town and the lake on which it sits.
 It is situated roughly halfway between the cities of Akureyri and Egilsstadir along Ring Road.
 Myvatn is in a volcanically active region, with an ancient volcano nearby, natural hot springs, vast lava fields, and sulfurous landscapes.
 It’s fierce beauty has also lead it to feature prominently in many Game of Thrones scenes, which makes Myvatn a great destination for Game of Thrones lovers.

 Things to do in Lake Myvatn in winter

 The Mud Pits of Hverarond